Iyuku: Paleobiology

-Forster et al. (2022) noted the similarity of this finding to the reported preservation of the juvenile remains of Orodromeus, Maiasaura and Hypacrosaurus which might represent aggradations of mortality near nesting sites.
-Although remains of Iyuku were not found in association with nests or eggshells, Forster et al. (2022) considered it possible that the concentrations of young individuals of this species represent seasonal attrition at or near a nesting site, with the scattering of bones likely caused by trampling prior to burial or bioturbation shortly after interment.
+Forster et al. (2022) noted the similarity of this finding to the reported preservation of the juvenile remains of Orodromeus, Maiasaura, and Hypacrosaurus, which might represent aggradations of mortality near nesting sites.
+Although the remains of Iyuku were not found in association with nests or eggshells, Forster et al. (2022) considered it possible that the concentrations of young individuals of this species represent seasonal attrition at or near a nesting site, with the scattering of bones likely caused by trampling prior to burial or bioturbation shortly after interment.
 Bone histology of multiple young individuals reveals rest lines indicative of temporary arrests in bone deposition, hypothesized by Forster et al. (2022) as caused by repeated, possibly environmentally induced stress during the early stages of ontogeny in these individuals, such as dry and drought-like conditions and/or repeated periods of extreme heat.

 Paleoenvironment

 Sedimentological analysis of the holotype assemblage suggests it came from a horizon transitioning into a drier climate.
 Other animals from the Kirkwood Formation include the sauropod Algoasaurus, the stegosaur Paranthodon, the ornithomimosaur Nqwebasaurus, and several other unnamed dinosaurs.